 Les Ateliers Hermès

-The production process of a Kelly bag involves many more stages subject to that particular leather and we could probably dedicate a book to all their techniques.
+The production process of a Kelly bag involves many more stages subject to a particular leather and we could probably dedicate a book to all their techniques.
 So let’s have a closer look at the two styles of the Kelly instead: the Sellier and the Retourne.
 The Sellier has a more formal appearance due to the rigid and structured look of its leather while the Retourne has a slouchier construction with softer leather, giving it a casual air.
 The most common sizes of the Kelly are the K28, K32 and K35; there are in total 8 different sizes available for purchase.

 Mighty in all things leather, Hermès uses a vast amount of exceptional hides for their bags- varying from classic calfskin to more exotic varieties of alligator and lizard.
 The oldest leather type, and Grace Kelly’s personal favourite, is the Veau Box.
 A large part of her private collection was made out of this specific leather.
 The Veau Box leather is made from the hides of male calves and uniquely treated to give a glossy and grain-less look.
 The skin is processed and buffed with a special oil and beeswax that gives it a luminous lustre.
 The Kelly Sellier is usually made out of this leather and comes with many advantages such as being lightweight; retaining shape and aging beautifully, though there are also certain drawbacks.
-Due to its smooth exterior the leather is more vulnerable to scratches and scuffs.
-Blisters may also appear on the surface if it comes into contact with water.
-But never fear, effects from outside elements and general wear can be minimized by reconditioning- just leave your bag in the capable hands of The Restory team!
+Due to its smooth exterior, the leather is more vulnerable to scratches and scuffs.
+Blisters may also appear on the surface of the leather if it comes into contact with water.
+But never fear, effects from outside elements and general wear can be minimized by reconditioning- just leave your bag in the capable hands of The Restory team.

-Another popular leather type is the Barenia, which is smooth calfskin tanned using several oils and natural dyes.
-This type has a special way of aging as the leather darkens over time, creating a unique patina.
+Another popular leather type is the Barenia, which is smooth calfskin tanned with several oils and natural dyes.
+This leather type has a special way of aging as the leather darkens over time, creating a unique patina.
 It’s softer and heavier than the Veau Box and still used to create harnesses and saddles.

 Chèvre de Coromandel